/

 Finding and releasing the genetic brakes

-Next, we design, screen and optimize ASOs that target the regRNA.
-We use ASOs because they are a well-established therapeutic modality for interfering with RNA activity and can act efficiently in the nucleus.
+Next, we design and optimize ASOs that target the regRNA sequence of interest.
+We use ASOs because they are a well-established therapeutic modality that act efficiently in the nucleus and use biology’s most fundamental rules for engaging RNA.

 Top